Amazing Red

 Jonathan Figueroa (born April 26, 1982), better known by his ring name Amazing Red, is a Puerto Rican professional wrestler and promoter.
 He is best known for working for Total Nonstop Action Wrestling (TNA), where he is a former three-time X Division Champion and one-time NWA World Tag Team Champion.
 He has worked on the American independent circuit and appeared for Ring of Honor (ROH) and Combat Zone Wrestling (CZW).
 Figueroa is also the founder of House of Glory wrestling school, where he is also one of the head trainers.
 He is the cousin of wrestlers Joel and Jose Maximo and Zelina Vega.

 In April 2019, Red announced his retirement from professional wrestling due to a severe neck injury.
 However, he would return to the ring only a few months later, to work for New Japan Pro-Wrestling (NJPW).

 Professional wrestling career

 International Wrestling Association (1998–2002)

 Figueroa originally wrestled as Red, but Savio Vega decided to expand his ring name to include the word "Amazing" while he worked for the International Wrestling Association in Puerto Rico, giving origin to his more common pseudonym, Amazing Red.

 NWA Total Nonstop Action (2002–2004)

-Red, who was already known for his work in the United States independent circuit, joined Total Nonstop Action Wrestling (TNA) at its 2002 inception, quickly establishing himself in its X Division.
-During his first run in TNA, Red held both the TNA X Division Championship and the NWA World Tag Team Championship with Jerry Lynn, simultaneously.
-At Victory Road, Red competed in a 20-man X-Division Gauntlet match for the X Division Cup which was won by Héctor Garza.
+Red, who was already known for his work in the United States independent circuit, joined NWA Total Nonstop Action (NWA TNA) at its 2002 inception, quickly establishing himself in its X Division.
+During his first run in TNA, Red held both the X Division Championship and the NWA World Tag Team Championship with Jerry Lynn, simultaneously.
+At Victory Road 2004, Red competed in a 20-man X-Division Gauntlet match for the X Division Cup which was won by Héctor Garza.
+He left TNA in November 2004.